28 – 30 September 2021

 Selected participants will be notified and will need to finalise their registration with payment of the relevant registration fee.

-Nationals of ICGEB Member States are eligible to apply for an ICGEB grant (covering registration fee, twin-share accommodation, and local hospitality) for the duration of the Meeting; travel is not funded.
+Nationals of ICGEB Member States are eligible to apply for an ICGEB grant (covering registration fee, twin-share accommodation, and local hospitality) for the duration of the Course; travel is not funded.

 Preliminary Programme will be available soon.